AzureAD/microsoft-authentication-library-for-js/README.md

 // To run tests with code coverage npm run test:coverage:only
 ```

+- If you are having issues with `lerna`, change to the msal-browser directory and run the commands directly there.

 ## OAuth 2.0 and the Implicit Flow vs Authorization Code Flow with PKCE
 MSAL.js 1.x implemented the [Implicit Grant Flow](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-implicit-grant-flow), as defined by the OAuth 2.0 protocol and [OpenID](https://docs.microsoft.com/azure/active-directory/develop/v2-protocols-oidc).